NishPatel101/DesignPatterns_Game_Implementation/README.md

 ## CS100 RPG Game "ASCII Quest"

 # What app do you plan to work on?
-"The program" is a text-based role playing game.
-Inspired by old-school classic role playing games, "ASCII Quest" is comprised of of multiple rpg elements; turn base combat system, character customization, "weapon"?, "spells"?
+"ASCII Quest" is a text-based role playing game.
+Inspired by old-school classic role playing games, "ASCII Quest" is comprised of of multiple rpg elements; turn base combat system, character customization, "weapons" and "spells".

 # Why is it important and interesting?
 Important?